The Moscow Kremlin, Russia © Julmin

 Russia Travel Guide

-Simultaneously the land of Catherine the Great, Joseph Stalin and Vladimir Putin, Russia has captivated the minds of travellers for decades with an iron-curtained mystery.
-The largest country in the world has only opened up to travellers from the western world in the last several decades, and now adventurous wanderers are discovering the wonders of a holiday in Russia.
+Simultaneously the land of Catherine the Great, Joseph Stalin, and Vladimir Putin, Russia has captivated the minds of travellers for decades, no small thanks to mystery of the land behind the old iron-curtain.
+The largest country in the world has only really opened up to travellers from the western world in the last few decades, and now many adventurous tourists are discovering the wonders of a holiday in Russia.

 The west is only a small part of Russia's vast landscape, however most tourists never venture into the Russian Far East, home to port cities like Vladivostok and Khabarovsk that are made up of an interesting jumble of tsarist-era buildings and cosmopolitan sensibilities.
 For those that do, a six-day ride on the famed Trans-Siberian Railway is the perfect way to experience the Russian landscape.

 In winter, the weather in Russia is bitterly cold, especially in Siberia.
 Most travellers prefer to visit in the warmer months; as it tends to be rainy in July and August, the best time to visit Russia is May and June (spring), or September and October (autumn).

 -Watch a performance of Swan Lake at the renowned Bolshoi Ballet and Opera Theatre.